Yōtōden

 Yōtōden (戦国奇譚妖刀伝, Sengoku Kitan Yōtōden) is a 3-episode Japanese original video animation produced by J.C.Staff, the studio's first production.
 In 1989, Yōtōden was re-edited into a feature film version titled Wrath of the Ninja for English-speaking regions, but is currently out of print.
 A manga adaptation was serialized in Newtype.

 Plot

 The story takes place during Japan's great civil war Sengoku period, beginning in the summer of 1581 and ending two years later.
 In the anime, the historical warlord Oda Nobunaga is really an evil demon killing everyone who stands in his way.
 An ancient prophecy says three mystical Demon Blades from three different ninja clans can end Nobunaga's unholy campaign.
-The story follows Kasumi no Ayanosuke, a young kunoichi (female ninja) who has escaped her village's annihilation, in her heroic efforts to reunite these three sacred weapons use them to kill Nobunaga.
+The story follows Kasumi no Ayanosuke, a young kunoichi (female ninja) who has escaped her village's annihilation, in her heroic efforts to reunite these three sacred weapons and use them to kill Nobunaga.